Veal Stew with Wine, Zest and Thyme

 - zest, grated from 1 lemon (about 1 teaspoon)

-- salt and pepper to taste (and pinch of sugar if needed)
+- salt and black pepper to taste (and pinch of sugar if needed)

 Instructions

 - SAUTE VEAL: Put flour, salt and pepper into a plastic bag.
 Add veal and shake to coat.
-Heat 2 tablespoons of oil in saucepan to medium high.
+Heat 2 tablespoons of oil in saucepan to medium high heat.
 Add veal and brown on all sides, about 6-8 minutes.
 Remove veal to a plate.

-- SAUTE VEGETABLES: Add another tablespoon of oil to pan.
+- SAUTÉ VEGETABLES: Add another tablespoon of oil to pan.
 Add onions and carrots.
-Saute until softened and fragrant, about 8-10 minutes.
-Add garlic.
-Saute for another 1-2 minutes.
+Sauté until softened and fragrant, about 8-10 minutes.
+Add garlic and sauté foran additional 1-2 minutes.

 - COOK STEW: Add wine and boil until almost completely evaporated.
-Add diced canned tomatoes, thyme and capers (if using).
-Make sure the liquid reaches just to the top of the meat and vegetables. (add a bit more tomatoes, water or chicken broth if necessary).
+Add diced canned tomatoes, veal, thyme, capers (if using) and just enough chicken broth to ensure the liquid to cover the meat and vegetables. (add a bit more tomatoes or chicken broth if needed).
 Bring to a boil, then cover and reduce heat to low.
 Simmer for about 1 hour and 15 minutes until veal is very tender.

 - FINISH STEW AND SERVE: Stir in lemon zest and parsley.
 Taste and adjust seasonings, adding salt, pepper and extra thyme as needed.
-Add a pinch of sugar if needed as well.
+Add a pinch of sugar if needed as well to balance the acid in the tomatoes.
 Ladle into serving bowls and serve with crusty bread and a salad on the side.
 Or serve over noodles, rice, polenta or mashed potatoes.

 This veal stew recipe, originally posted in Dec 2016, has been updated.